maxswart/dsi321_2025/README.md

 The project focuses on developing a wildfire alert system to monitor the situation in Thailand in near real-time and support the National Disaster Management Subcommittee.
 This report details aspects of the system, its data governance framework, and some technical outcomes.

-## Grading Criteria Assessment

-The grading system is out of 100 points, divided into Technical Work (90 points) and Project Report (10 points).

 ### Part 1: Technical Work (90 points)